 Sustainability is a high priority for most Coloradoans, and this is reflected in the state’s high solar capacity.
 To help more residents get started on solar energy, Colorado offers considerable tax incentives and a solid net metering program.

-For more information on the cost of going solar in Colorado, read on!
+For more information on the cost of solar panels in Colorado, read on!

 Primary factors that determine costs